ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 ## Chapter 3: Match Strategy to Situation
 - Ask: what kind of change am I being called upon to lead?
 And...what kind of leader am I?
 - Use the STARS model, page 71, table on page 72
-  - NTS: current job is both startup and sustaining success
 - To understand the company, put on your historian hat
-- To adapt your personal leadership style you must: enhance self awareness, exercise personal discipline, build complementary teams
+- To adapt your personal leadership style you must:
+  - enhance self awareness
+  - exercise personal discipline
+  - build complementary teams
 - Note: heroes can struggle in Realignment and sustaining success
-- Make hard assessment of which skills will serve you well and which are likely to get you in trouble
+- Make a hard assessment of which skills will serve you well and which are likely to get you in trouble
 - Leadership is a team sport
 - For sustaining success, focus on learning, reflection, and influence